olnov/avb-java-test/README.md

-#### AVB Micrsoservices Sample App
+#### AVB Microservices Sample App
-This is a simple microservices application utilises Java, Spring Boot, and Spring Cloud technology stack aimed demonstrating commutnication between services in a cloud.
+This is a simple microservices application that utilises Java, Spring Boot, and Spring Cloud technology stack aimed at demonstrating communication between services in a cloud.

 #### Microservices
  - user-service